-Warning There are some Metadata change operations which do not make sense when applied to multiple Spectra.
-These would include deleting the File Name of multiple Spectra, changing File Names to be the same, changing Spectrum Numbers to be the same, changing the Acquisition Time or Upload Time, or changing the File Comments would generally not be useful and could be confusing.
-It is recommended that Users give careful consideration to the logical validity of changing Metadata values for multiple Spectra before doing it.

 Editing Metadata for Multiple Unrelated Spectra

 The operations in the preceding section can be applied to multiple unrelated Spectra.

-It is possible to add a Spectrum to the set of selected Spectra by holding the Control key while clicking on the Spectrum.
-It is possible to select a range of Spectra by selecting the first Spectrum and then holding the Shift key while you click on the last Spectrum in the range.
+It is possible to select multiple Spectra by holding the Control key while clicking on each additional Spectrum to be selected.
+It is also possible to select a range of Spectra by selecting the first Spectrum and then holding the Shift key while you click on the last Spectrum in the range.
 (This is consistent with common Windows usage of the Control and Shift keys.)
-The operations above will then apply to all selected Spectra.
+The operations in the preceding section will then apply to all selected Spectra.

-Similarly, it is possible to select multiple notes in the Campaign tree and operate on all Spectra in those nodes.
+Similarly, it is possible to select multiple nodes in the Campaign hierarchy and operate on all Spectra in those nodes.

 Warning Do not select multiple Spectra or nodes across different Campaigns and then update all selected Spectra to share the same Metadata values.
 If subsequent users select the Apply to all spectra button when editing Metadata, it will change the Metadata across both Campaigns, which is a very unexpected and confusing result.